 About the Classes

-Medieval Writing (MW): 11:30–12:45 CST Tuesday Designed for students who have completed Pamela White’s U.S. Writing or its equivalent, this Institute for Excellence in Writing (IEW) course is appropriate for high schoolers in grades 10–12 who wish to develop their writing skills and analytic thinking.
-The course is comparable to a second-year high school IEW course.
+Medieval Writing (MW): 12:00–1:30 CST Tuesdays Designed for students who have completed Pamela White’s U.S. Writing or its equivalent, this Institute for Excellence in Writing (IEW) course is appropriate for high schoolers in grades 10–12 who wish to develop their writing skills and analytic thinking.
 It will cover the nine IEW units and will include literature, grammar using Fix It!
 Grammar, and research with MLA documentation.
-The main text is IEW’s Medieval History-Based Writing Lessons.
-(See Required Curriculum.)
+The main text is IEW’s Medieval History-Based Writing Lessons, enhanced to be a high-school course.
+(See Required Materials.)
+Course cost: $325/semester ($650 for complete course)

 Prerequisite for Medieval Writing: Pamela White’s U.S. Writing or its equivalent.
 If your student has not taken a class with Pamela White, contact her at pamelawhitewriting@gmail.com to discuss readiness.